JetBrains/kotlin/ReadMe-FormVer.md

    You will need to force push after this.
 4. To move changes from a personal branch, make sure your branch is up-to-date with `formal-verification` and make a pull request via GitHub for `formal-verification`.
-This should be a fast-forward merge.
+You can choose between rebasing your change onto `formal-verification` or squashing your changes into a single commit.

 Due to the large number of force pushes, it doesn't really work here to share branches amongst multiple people; if the other person does a force push, your work will be left in a weird state.

+### Merging upstream

 Upstream changes may need to be merged multiple times, as merging them into `formal-verification` isn't enough to make